ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If the Accepted Claims Set does not contain an entry with the same `environment-map` as the Reference Value then the tag does not match.
 Comparison of `environment-map` is performed using a binary comparison.

-A Verifier SHOULD convert `environment-map` to the canonical format before performing the binary comparison.
+A Verifier SHOULD convert `environment-map` to the canonical CBOR format before performing the binary comparison.

 The Verifer locates the `measurement-values-map` corresponding to the